 As they say, the best gun for self-defense is the biggest caliber you can handle well.
 A 12-gauge shotgun that disables the shooter or the shooter is afraid of, isn’t that gun.

-There are several ways to reduce recoil in a shotgun.
+There are certain things to look for when choosing a shotgun and there are several ways to reduce recoil in a shotgun.
 We will look at them.
 Feel free to mix and match many of them.

 Go with Lighter Loads

 This is by far the simplest method.
 The shotshell manufacturer does one of three things to make this happen, or a combination of the three.
 The weight of the shot can be reduced.